manuel-serrano/fst-artifact/README.md

 This artifact can be installed and run either:

   1. using the VM available at https://zenodo.org/records/15741204
-  2. using the a native installation from git@github.com:omelancon/fst-artifact
+  2. using a native installation from git@github.com:omelancon/fst-artifact

 ## Introduction